ersc-docs/ersc-docs.github.io/pages/workarounds.md

 <summary>Infinite loading screen</summary>

 > This could have multiple causes, but most likely you're stuck at an invalid location.
-> For example, DLC region without owning the correct DLC.
+> For example, attempting to enter a DLC region without owning the correct DLC.
 >
 > [The Grand Archives Cheat Table](https://github.com/The-Grand-Archives/Elden-Ring-CT-TGA/) has a script to get out of the loading screen.
 > You can find it at `Scripts -> Seamless Co-op -> Loading screen stuck fix` in the cheat table.<br />
 > <b> You have to use CHEAT ENGINE to be able to use the table. </b>
+>
+> Note: The script currently only works if your character is in the overworld or a legacy dungeon.
+If you warped into a side dungeon, the loading bar will get stuck at 99%.
+In this case, you can either buy the DLC, or ask for support in Discord.
 </details>

 <details markdown="block">
-<summary>Coop items, use option greyed out and can't warp. </summary>
+<summary>Unable to use Co-op items or warp. </summary>

-> If you coop items are greyed out and you can't warp to graces.
-> <br/>
 > 1. Download the debug tool : [Nordgaren's Elden Ring Debug Tool](https://github.com/Nordgaren/Elden-Ring-Debug-Tool/releases/latest) <br/>
 > 2. Open the tool when you are loaded in on your character while solo. <br/>
 > 3. Go to the grace tab in the tool and warp to a grace in Caelid.
 Example Outside the plaza. <br/>